-People who are using services have been asked about gaps in services or improving access to services in the pre-consultation.
-A wider consultation is being undertaken between the 13th December 2019 and the 31st January 2020.
+People who are using services have been asked about gaps in services or improving access to services in the pre-consultation in November 2019.
+A wider consultation was undertaken between the 13th December 2019 and the 31st January 2020.
+The Commissioning process was then halted due to the Pandemic and a further limited consultation will be happening from mid-December 2021 to mid-January 2021